jedevc/fyp-report/report.md

 To resolve this, we provide solution script synthesis as part of environment generation.
-While it may be possible to define a solve script for each specification that considers all possible randomisations, implementing such a script would be very complex.
+While it may be possible to define a solve script for each specification that considers all possible randomisation, implementing such a script would be very complex.
 Instead, we allow templating the script with several special variables, with values known and derived during the synthesis process that are unavailable to challenge solvers.